-Anna Tomlinson discusses the prevalence of mental health problems at university
+Anna Tomlinson explores the prevalence of mental health problems at university.

 University marks a shift from life dominated by the strictures of school, to a life of almost total independence.
 This is particularly felt on non-campus universities such as UCL.
 We’ve left our familiar support networks, and are challenge to fend for ourselves while creating and fitting into new social systems in the heart of the capital.

 Though exhilarating, this task can also be daunting as we’re forced to deal with new stressors in every aspect of our lives.
 We’re faced with a challenging course load, trying to figure out what we want to do after we graduate, and forging some of the most important relationships of our lives.
 Then there are the smaller challenges – filling out student tax forms, learning to cool properly and dealing with dodgy landlords.

 Sometimes this flood of changes can become too much, especially for those who, due to personal reasons be they biological or otherwise, are more mentally vulnerable than the average student.
 Adjusting to university life can lead to an array of mental health issues, ranging from mood and anxiety disorders to substance abuse and eating problems.

 In a survey carried out by the National Union of Students (NUS) in May 2013, 55% of students have experienced anxiety, 49% of students reported feeling depressed, and 80% cited stress as the most commonly experienced mental distress.

 The survey also defined the triggers for mental agitation were coursework deadlines, exams and revision, relationship and family problems and finding a balance between study and other commitments.
 These triggers are defined as psychosocial stressors, and the mental distress they can cause led to 20% of the students interviewed diagnosed themselves as having mental health problems, whilst 13% reported having experienced suicidal thoughts.